Quinta11/Weather-Discord-Bot/README.md

-# Tormenta
+# Weather Discord Bot

-Tormenta is a work-in-progress Discord bot built to facilitate the dissemination of tropical weather information to enthusiasts and professionals alike.
+This Weather Discord Bot is a work-in-progress Discord bot built to facilitate the dissemination of tropical weather information to enthusiasts and professionals alike.
+This is a personal project that I work on in my free time as programming practice.

 ## Installation

-A Discord link to invite Tormenta will be available at a later date.
+A Discord link to invite this bot will be available at a later date, but the code used to provide the bot functionalities is available in this repository.

-## Features
+## Features Implemented

 - Real-time objective and subjective satellite estimations
 - Best track information for all active cyclones
 - Summarized cyclone information provided by the Automated Tropical Cyclone Forecasting System's sector file
 - Official RMSC products and links
-- More coming soon!
+- Various other features

 ## Documentation

-Documentation for Tormenta will be available at a later date.
+Documentation for this bot will be available at a later date.

 ## Feedback

-If you have any feedback, comments, or concerns about Tormenta's functionalities, please reach out via email at adrianq1202@gmail.com.
+If you have any feedback, comments, or concerns about this bot's functionalities, please reach out via email at adrianq1202@gmail.com.

 ## Tech Stack